 Meet the locals: The wildlife that is!

 Bali is a place for a bit of fun too and where the monkeys across South East Asian can be a bit scary, the ones here in the Ubud monkey forest are a little more tame!
 This forest infested with these cheeky monkeys is actually a temple in their honour.
-The scared area was built to achieve peace between humans, animals and the environment and so interaction is encouraged as part of this spiritual Hindu belief system.
+The sacred area was built to achieve peace between humans, animals and the environment and so interaction is encouraged as part of this spiritual Hindu belief system.

 However you can just enjoy this serine and lush forest without having a monkey use you as a climbing frame if you don’t quite fancy it!
 However you chose to visit this fascinating place you will find it a pretty intriguing and unique experience!